Royal Alexandra Children's Hospital: Western Road and Dyke Road

 The building was added to many times; none of these changes were by Lainson & Sons.
 Nurses' quarters were built in 1896; a two-storey extension, with isolation and outpatient facilities, opened in 1904, increasing the capacity to 114 patients; additional wings were added in 1928 and 1945 (the latter opened by Princess Elizabeth, who later became Queen Elizabeth II); and the nurses' quarters became another ward in 1966.
+In November 1918 the hospital made international news with the appointment of Martha Hunter Hoa Hing, a woman doctor of Chinese heritage from British Guiana, as house surgeon.

 Plans for a new hospital

 The first proposal to relocate the hospital came in 2001, when the Secretary of State for Health Alan Milburn allocated £28 million to move its services to the Royal Sussex County Hospital site in Eastern Road in the Kemptown area.
 The money was part of a £1,100-million hospital-building programme which the Labour government intended to fund through the use of public–private partnerships.
 The scheme was put on hold for nearly a year until February 2002, when the government confirmed that £25 million was available and permitted the NHS trust responsible for the Royal Alexandra (at the time, the Brighton Health Care NHS Trust) to seek a private finance partner.
 In August 2002, the trust put the contract for the new hospital's design and construction out to competitive tender.
 Applications were received from 26 companies; the trust selected a shortlist of four from these in October 2002.
 Architecture firm Building Design Partnership and the European division of Japanese company Kajima were selected for the design and construction processes respectively.